Udit-Kalra-1117/Chennai/README.md

   **3. Encoding the Data:** The two methods of encoding the data used are One-Hot Encoder and Label Encoder.
 After encoding and finding the relationship between the columns the least relatable columns or the negligibly affecting columns were removed.

-  **4. Scaling the Data:** The data points were fiited into training and testing sets by scaling them in three different ways viz.,
+  **4. Scaling the Data:** The data points were fiited into training and testing sets by scaling them in three different ways viz.; Normal scaling, Min-Max Scaling and Standard Scaling.

-          1. Normal scaling.
-          2. Min-Max Scaling.
-          3. Standard Scaling.

-  **5. Prediciting the Prices:** The Machine Learning models used for predicting the house prices are:
+  **5. Prediciting the Prices:** The Machine Learning models used for predicting the house prices are; Linear Regression, KNN, Decision Tree, Random Forest, Extra Tree Regressor, Gradient Boosting Regressor, XG Boost Regressor and Voting Regressor
-          1. Linear Regression
-          2. KNN
-          3. Decision Tree
-          4. Random Forest
-          5. Extra Tree Regressor
-          6. Gradient Boosting Regressor
-          7. XG Boost Regressor
-          8. Voting Regressor